miraland-labs/miraland/docs/src/transaction_fees.md

 ## Why pay transaction fees?

-Transaction fees offer many benefits in the Solana [economic design](#basic-economic-design) described below.
+Transaction fees offer many benefits in the Miraland [economic design](#basic-economic-design) described below.
 Mainly:

 - they provide compensation to the validator network for the CPU/GPU resources